-Many people know that excess oil production and clogged pores are the most direct causes of acne outbreaks and that the hormonal changes of adolescence are the most common risk factors.
-What’s not as well known are the handful of additional risk factors that can either cause or exacerbate new acne lesions.
+Many people know that excess oil and clogged pores are the most direct causes of acne outbreaks and that the hormonal changes of adolescence are the most common risk factors.
+What’s not well known are the additional risk factors that can either cause or exacerbate new acne lesions.
 The best acne prevention and skin care regimen require a holistic and nuanced picture of acne’s contributing factors.
 For some, it may also involve recognizing that genetic factors have made them especially vulnerable to severe outbreaks and that the help of prescription-strength acne treatment is needed to manage their acne.

 Whether you’re looking to understand or manage acne, here are some less common and commonly misunderstood causes of acne that you should know about.

 Lifestyle and Dietary Choices

 Many people also know that certain lifestyle and dietary choices may affect the occurrence and severity of acne outbreaks.
 While there are a whole host of foods that are better or worse for acne, the number one goal is to reduce your sugar intake.
 High-sugar foods stimulate insulin production which then triggers androgen hormones and increased sebum oil production.
 Keep in mind that it’s not necessarily the total amount of sugar that you consume, so much as your body’s ability to regulate the sugar levels in your blood.
 Everybody is different and a low-sugar diet may not prevent acne on its own.